Dmitx/Rico-Smart-Contracts/README.md

 ## [Dividends](???)
 Dividends mechanism: any sum transfered to Dividends contract adress may be withdrawn in appropriate to investor's token stake amount, i.e. 10% total tokens = 10% of total dividends.
 Tokens inherit dividends mechanism even if transfered to other person

+## [Success]
+Success for founders and team will be 42,857% of token emission left after Refund period

 # Created by
 <p align="center">
   <img width="240" height ="240" alt="Hashlab" src = "logowhite.png">